 Farm animal welfare

-Animal welfare is a concern increasingly appearing on the agendas of consumers and NGOs as well as in draft regulations.
+Animal welfare is an issue of frequent concern appearing on the agendas of consumers and NGOs as well as in government regulations.

 Sourcing of cage-free eggs